akhirsch/professional-page/research/authorization-logic.markdown

 always possible to construct a belief structure for any Kripke structure, such that they validate the same formulas.

-This paper has been accepted to appear in CCS 2013.
+This paper appeared in CCS 2013.
-Code can be found [here](/publications/focal.tar.gz) (tar file).